The Cleveland Baroque Orchestra

 Jeannette Sorrell, conductor

-Artistic Viewpoints will not be offered before this performance.
+Artistic Viewpoints will not be offered before this concert.